 Typical Requirements for Opening a Bank Account

-When a person is ready to open a bank account, even if they are a U.S. citizen, you will have a number of documentation requirements when it comes to opening a bank account.
+When a person is ready to open a bank account, even if they are a U.S. citizen, they will have a number of documentation requirements to open a bank account.
 According to the USA PATRIOT Act of 2001, financial institutions must verify the identity of someone who wants to open a bank account to the “extent reasonable and practical.”

-How this is accomplished can vary by financial institution, but here are typical requirements whether you are opening a bank account online or in person:
+How financial institutions choose to manage this process can vary, but here are typical requirements whether opening a bank account online or in person:

-• Two forms of current government IDs such as a driver’s license and Social Security card
+• Two forms of current government ID, such as a driver’s license and Social Security card.

-• If you haven’t used a Social Security card as a form of ID, the financial institution will still ask for your Social Security number.
+• If a person hasn’t used a Social Security card as a form of ID, the financial institution will likely still ask for a Social Security number (SSN).

 • Minimum opening deposit (this is often $25, but may be as little as $1 or even zero).

 If a person is new to America, they may not have all of the documents mentioned above.
-Opening a bank account in a foreign country can mean, however, that you don’t have all the paperwork listed above.
-When applying for an account, if you can’t satisfy those requirements, you may be able to submit alternative documents.
+Opening a bank account in a foreign country can therefore seem problematic.
+When applying for an account, however, it may be possible to submit alternative paperwork.
 Other options can include the following:

-• If you don’t have a driver’s license, then you may provide a government-issued state ID or a U.S. military ID.
+• Instead of a driver’s license, a government-issued state ID or a U.S. military ID may be acceptable.
 All must be current/unexpired.

-• Other forms of secondary governmental IDs (besides a Social Security card) can include your original or certified birth certificate or your passport; a passport can also serve as your primary form of ID.
+• Other forms of secondary governmental IDs (besides a Social Security card) can include an original or certified birth certificate or a passport; a passport can also serve as a primary form of ID.

 • An ITIN, or Individual Taxpayer Identification Number, if the applicant is not eligible for a Social Security number.

 Next up: More about an ITIN, which can be a vital piece of identification for non-U.S. citizens, allowing them to bank in America.

 If a person pursues a bank account as an immigrant, they may wonder, “What is an ITIN?”
-It’s an important point to learn more about and can unlock financial services for you.
-ITIN stands for an “Individual Taxpayer Identification Number” and, according to the IRS, this serves as a tax processing identification number.
+It’s an important point to learn more about and can unlock financial services.
+ITIN stands for an “Individual Taxpayer Identification Number,” as noted above, and, according to the IRS, this serves as a tax processing identification number.

 How to Apply for an ITIN

-If you are not a U.S. citizen and want to apply for an ITIN, you have a few options.
-The IRS lists the steps for a couple of different options:
+If a person is not a U.S. citizen and wants to apply for an ITIN, they will have a few options.
+The IRS lists the steps for a couple of alternatives:

-• If you’d like to apply by mail, provide your W-7, proof of identity, tax return, and foreign status documents to the following address:
+• To apply by mail, provide IRS Form W-7 PDF File , proof of identity, tax return, and foreign status documents to the following address:

 ◦ IRS Austin Service Center, ITIN Operation, PO Box 149342, Austin, TX 78714-9342

-◦ No return envelope is required for your documents to be returned.
-However, if you want your documents returned more quickly, you can include a prepaid express mail envelope or courier envelope.
+◦ No return envelope is required for the documents to be returned.
+However, if a person wants their documents returned more quickly, they can include a prepaid express mail envelope or courier envelope.

-• If you will need these original documents within the next 14 weeks (which can be how long processing takes), you may decide to apply in person at a Certifying Acceptance Agent (CAA).
-Or you can submit certified copies rather than the originals.
+• If these original documents are needed within the next 14 weeks (which can be how long processing takes), a person may decide to apply in person at a Certifying Acceptance Agent (CAA).
+Certified copies rather than the originals can be submitted.

 • Make an appointment at an official IRS Taxpayer Assistance Center .
 Multilingual operators are available.

-Once you receive your ITIN, you can move ahead with opening a bank account.
+Once an individual receives their ITIN, they can move ahead with opening a bank account.

 Benefits of Opening a Bank Account

-Opening a bank account can be a vital step in establishing and maintaining your day-to-day financial life in the U.S. Let’s spell out some of the benefits.
-The Federal Deposit Insurance Corporation (FDIC ) lists numerous reasons why opening a bank account can be beneficial:
+Opening a bank account can be a vital step in establishing and maintaining one’s day-to-day financial life in the U.S. Here are some of the benefits.
+The Federal Deposit Insurance Corporation, or FDIC, lists numerous reasons why opening a bank account PDF File can be beneficial:

-• Accountability: You can track your balance and the transactions made, and you’ll have a record of all of them.
-You can set up alerts to stay informed about these transactions and, once you have an account with a bank, you can then benefit from other services that the financial institution offers.
+• Accountability: With a bank account, an individual can track balances and transactions made and have a record of everything.
+They can set up alerts to stay informed about funds coming in and flowing out, as well as low balances.
+In addition, they can benefit from other services that the financial institution offers.

-Depending on your situation, you may want to open an individual account solo or you might want to bank with another person, which will provide some joint bank account benefits.
-In either case, if you are a new owner of a checking account, it’s important to learn how to balance bank accounts and keep on top of your cash flow to avoid overdraft fees and the like.
+Depending on a person’s situation, they may want to open an individual account solo or bank with another person, which will provide some joint bank account benefits.
+In either case, if an individual is a new owner of a checking account, it’s important to learn how to balance bank accounts and keep on top of cash flow to avoid overdraft fees and the like.

 Alternative Accounts for Non-US Citizens

-Many banks allow non-U.S. citizen and enjoy the convenience and security of a checking or savings account.
-However, extra steps are involved when it comes to providing forms of ID.
+Many banks allow non-U.S. citizens to enjoy the convenience and security of a checking or savings account.
+However, extra steps are likely involved when it comes to providing forms of ID.
 An ITIN can be helpful when opening a bank account as a non-U.S. citizen.
-This form of identification can be worthwhile in getting your financial life up and running in America.
+This form of identification can be worthwhile in getting one’s financial life up and running in America.

 Can a non-resident open a bank account in the US?

-The answer to “Can an immigrant open a bank account?” is yes.
-Opening a bank account in the U.S. for non-residents comes with added steps: Someone who doesn’t qualify for a Social Security number must identify themself in another way, such as with an Individual Taxpayer Identification Number, or ITIN, that is acceptable to the financial institution.
+The answer to “Can an immigrant open a bank account?” is often yes.
+Opening a bank account in the U.S. as a foreigner comes with added steps: Those who don’t qualify for an SSN, or Social Security number, must identify themselves in another way, such as with an Individual Taxpayer Identification Number, or ITIN, that is acceptable to the financial institution.

 How do I open a non-resident bank account?

-You can check with a financial institution of choice to see whether they offer accounts to non-citizens and their specific policies on how a non-resident can open a bank account in the U.S. Ask what forms of ID you’ll need; you will likely be required to have an ITIN or an alternate form.
+It’s wise to check with a financial institution of choice to see whether they offer accounts to non-citizens and their specific policies on how a non-resident can open a bank account in the U.S. Ask what forms of ID are needed; many banks will likely require an ITIN or an alternative document.

 What identification is needed to open a bank account in the US?

-Although specifics may vary by financial institution, in general, a bank will ask for contact information along with a document (say, a recent utility bill) that confirms the applicant’s address; two forms of a government-issued ID; your Social Security number; and a minimum opening deposit.
+Although specifics may vary by financial institution, in general, a bank will ask for contact information along with a document (say, a recent utility bill) that confirms the applicant’s address; two forms of a government-issued ID; Social Security number; and a minimum opening deposit.
 If someone isn’t eligible for a Social Security number, an ITIN may be an acceptable alternative.
 It may be possible to open an account with neither an SSN nor an ITIN; check with financial institutions under consideration for details.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.